leouchoa/cheatsheets/devops/aws/eksctl.md

 ssh -i kube-demo.pem ec2-user@<Public-Worker-Node-IP>
 ```

+> [!WARNING]
+> If you want to access your applications, don't forget to allow traffic on the remote
+> access security group!
+> EC2 -> Security Group -> Search the one with "remoteAccess" -> Add Inbound Rule

 ### Node Groups - Private and Self Managed

 However if you want your worker nodes in a private subnet (